kimwoodfield/bookshelf/README.md

 **Technologies used -**
 * HTML, CSS and JavaScript for the frontend
-* Vanilla PHP for the backend using an MVC design pattern.
+* Vanilla PHP for the backend using an MVC design pattern
-* SQL to query a MySQL database.
+* SQL to query a MySQL database